Pirates of the Caribbean: Dead Man's Chest: Critical response

 On Rotten Tomatoes, Pirates of the Caribbean: Dead Man's Chest has an approval rating of 53% based on 229 reviews, with an average rating of 6.00/10.
 The site's critical consensus reads, "Gone is Depp's unpredictability and much of the humor and originality of the first movie."
-At Metacritic, which assigns a weighted average rating to reviews, the film received an average score of 53 out of 100, based on 37 critics, indicating "mixed to average reviews".
+At Metacritic, which assigns a weighted average rating to reviews, the film received an average score of 53 out of 100, based on 37 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Michael Booth of The Denver Post gave the film three-and-a-half stars out of four, calling it "two hours and 20 minutes of escapism that once again makes the movies safe for guilt-free fun."
 Drew McWeeny compared the film to The Empire Strikes Back, and also acclaimed its darkness in its depiction of the crew of the Flying Dutchman and its cliffhanger.
 The completely computer-generated Davy Jones turned out to be so realistic that some reviewers mistakenly identified Nighy as wearing prosthetic makeup.